US, Iran, longtime enemies, now potential partners

-The U.S. has threatened Iran with military action if Iran approaches the capacity to develop nuclear weapons.
+The U.S. has threatened Iran with military action if Tehran approaches the capacity to develop nuclear weapons.

 But despite all the differences, the U.S. and Iran are more engaged diplomatically at this moment than in years.

 Iran, like the Iraqi government, is Shiite.
-The insurgent group leading the assault in Iraq, the Islamic State of Iraq and the Levant, is Sunni.
+The insurgent group leading the assault in Iraq, the Islamic State of Iraq and the Levant, or ISIL, is Sunni.

 But there is worry that Iran is trying to leverage its helpfulness on Iraq into better terms in the nuclear negotiations.

-“I would be skeptical that cooperating with Iran — particularly sharing sensitive intelligence information — would be in our overall interest,” Sen. Mitch McConnell, R-Ky., the Senate minority leader, told The Associated Press.
+“I would be skeptical that cooperating with Iran — particularly sharing sensitive intelligence information — would be in our overall interest,” Sen. Mitch McConnell, the Senate Republican leader, told The Associated Press.

-“In fact, it’s hard for me to conceive of any level of Iranian cooperation that doesn’t lead to future demands for concessions on the nuclear program, or foment the return of Shia militias and terrorist groups, which is harmful to resolving the sectarian disputes within Iraq,” McConnell said.
+“In fact, it’s hard for me to conceive of any level of Iranian cooperation that doesn’t lead to future demands for concessions on the nuclear program, or foment the return of Shia militias and terrorist groups, which is harmful to resolving the sectarian disputes within Iraq,” said McConnell.
 “Remember, the Iranians are working aggressively to keep Assad in power in Syria.”